ansys/pymechanical/doc/source/getting_started/wsl.rst

 ``-licserverinfo``
 ------------------

-Specifies information to be used by the client for the license server.
+The ``-licserverinfo`` argument specifies information that the client for the license server uses.
-Valid only in conjunction with a silent installation (INSTALL).
+This argument is Valid only in conjunction with a silent installation (INSTALL).

+**Single license server**

-The format for a **single license server** is:
+The format for a single license server is:

 .. code:: bash

    -licserverinfo LI_port_number:FLEXlm_port_number:hostname

-Example:
+Here is an example:

 .. code:: bash

    ./INSTALL -silent -install_dir /ansys_inc/ -mechapdl -licserverinfo 2325:1055:winhostIP

+**Three license servers**

-The format for **three license servers** is:
+The format for three license servers is:

 .. code:: bash

    -licserverinfo LI_port_number:FLEXlm_port_number:hostname1,hostname2,hostname3

-Example:
+Here is an example:

 .. code:: bash